 - Be professional.
 Make sure you are always seen to act in an honest, accurate, fair and responsible way at all times.

 - Be aware of your language and conduct.
-The rules governing staff conduct such as the Do we have a diversity and equal ops policy? still apply.
 Also, as in all publishing, you should be aware of issues such as libel, defamation and slander.